KalanaRatnayake/Robotics_seminar/README.md

 ## **ROS Installation**

-Depending on the ubuntu Operatting system you are using, the setup instructions may vary.
+Depending on the Ubuntu Operating system you are using, the setup instructions may vary.
 Following are the mostly used systems,

 | Ubuntu system | ROS system |  Setup Instructions |
 |--------|:-------:|----------------------------------:|